-There’s an unfortunate amount of pressure and focus on losing weight and being “thin” in many countries these days.
-And though most of us do want to look and feel our best, the appearance-based, weight loss culture is one we hope is soon a thing of the past.
-After all, everybody and every body is beautiful and worthy of love and respect regardless of size and shape.
-It's important to remember that your beauty and value is never contingent on your weight, your body composition, or how you look.
-With that said, there are times you may want to tone up and lose fat, and even if that’s just because you want to look your best, fat loss can be a perfectly valid goal.
+There’s an unfortunate amount of pressure around losing weight and being “thin” in many countries these days.
+And though most of us do want to look and feel our best, the appearance-based weight loss culture is one we hope is soon a thing of the past.
+After all, everybody and every body is beautiful and worthy of love and respect, regardless of size and shape.
+It’s important to remember that your beauty and value are never contingent on your weight or your body composition.
+With that said, there are times you may want to tone up and lose fat, and even if it’s just because you want to look your best, fat loss can be a perfectly valid goal.

-So, read on for 11 sensible and sustainable habits and tips to help you tone up, burn fat, and look and feel your best.
+Read on for 11 sensible and sustainable tips that will help you tone up, burn fat, and look and feel your best.

 Meet the Expert

 - Natalie Rizzo, M.S., is a registered dietitian in New York City and the founder of Greenletes.